Search Engine Result

 Hindenburg Denkmal Für Das Deutsche Volk A Magnificent Publication Hindenburg, monument to the German people " An honourary gift for the 80th birthday of the President.
 A huge and impressive tome, with fantastic gilt tooling over scarlet cloth.
 A very large and weighty book.
 Very good condition.
 Copyright publication in 1922 but with additional photos and text from 1930's of Adolf Hitlers Third Reich Period 14 x 11 x 1.5 inches.
 4 kilos

-Historically Significant Book From Winston Churchill's Personal Library We have only ever seen items of comparable significance, that personally belonged to Churchill, and were used by him, that are still on view within his country residence, at Chartwell, in Kent.
+Historically Significant Book From Winston Churchill's Personal Library Presented to Winston Churchill during the early War as a Ist Edition gift by the world famous author Robert Graves.
+Probably one of the most historically significant books of WW2, as it was used to assist in the creation of the British commandos under Churchill's personal instructions.
+We have only ever seen items of comparable significance, that personally belonged to Churchill, and were used by him, that are still on view within his country residence, at Chartwell, in Kent.
 This book was presented by the author Robert Graves to Churchill in 1940.
 This actual, signed, 1st Edition, presentation book, was one of the only 6 or 7 books Churchill had declared, that he had read, during his Premiership in WW2, up to May 1942.
 It was also used to base some principles of commando warfare in Churchill's newly formed commando force.
 With a letter from Major Pearce [asst. to F.M Dill] describing it's gift to Churchill, and it's subsequent passing to Major Pearce by Field Marshal Dill, in order to assist in the creating principles of the commandos [and for his enjoyment]. `Sergeant Lamb of the Ninth` by Robert Graves, the loose fly paper inscribed `Winston S Churchill from Robert Graves Sept 1 1940` This volume was presented to Winston Churchill by Graves in September '40 and it was subsequently given by the Chief of the Imperial General Staff Field Marshall Sir John Dill to his military assistant Major Herbert Pearce, for purpose of the inculcation of some of it's contained ideas into the tactical principles of the newly created [under Churchill's instruction] commandos.
 In 1942 Churchill wrote a letter of thanks to Robert Graves for this book that he gave him.
 Churchill describes how much he enjoyed it and incredibly during the whole of WW2 Churchill states he only had time to read 6 or 7 books in the war, and this copy of Sgt Lamb of the 9th was one of them.
 Just that simple letter of thanks, for this very book and confirmation telegram, typed on 10 Downing St. notepaper, dated 1942, was sold for £2,250 at Christies Auctions in 2010.
 Field Marshal Sir John Greer Dill, GCB, CMG, DSO (25 December 1881 – 4 November 1944) was a British commander in the First and Second World Wars.
 From May 1940 to December 1941 he was the Chief of the Imperial General Staff, the professional head of the British Army, and subsequently in Washington, as Chief of the British Joint Staff Mission and then Senior British Representative on the Combined Chiefs of Staff, played a significant role during the Second World War in the formation of the "special relationship" between the United Kingdom and the United States.
 Dill served in Washington until his death from aplastic anaemia in November 1944.
 His funeral arrangements reflected the great professional and personal respect and affection that he had earned.
 A memorial service was held in Washington National Cathedral and the route of the cortege was lined by some thousands of troops, following which he was interred in Arlington National Cemetery, where a simple service was conducted at the graveside.
 A witness recorded that "I have never seen so many men so visibly shaken by sadness.
 General Marshall's face was truly stricken …".
 He was sorely missed by the American Joint Chiefs of Staff, who sent a fulsome message of condolence to their British colleagues.
 Graves Book, Sgt Lamb of the 9th, was about an American Wars of Independence soldier, serving in the 9th Foot.
 Robert Graves (24 July 1895 – 7 December 1985) was an great English poet, novelist, critic, and classicist.
 During his long life he produced more than 140 works.
 Graves's poems—together with his translations and innovative analysis and interpretations of the Greek myths, his memoir of his early life, including his role in the First World War, Good-Bye to All That, and his speculative study of poetic inspiration, The White Goddess—have never been out of print.
 He earned his living from writing, particularly popular historical novels such as I, Claudius, King Jesus, The Golden Fleece and Count Belisarius.
 He also was a prominent translator of Classical Latin and Ancient Greek texts; his versions of The Twelve Caesars and The Golden Ass remain popular, for their clarity and entertaining style.
 Graves was awarded the 1934 James Tait Black Memorial Prize for both I, Claudius and Claudius the God On 11 November 1985, Graves was among 16 Great War poets commemorated on a slate stone unveiled in Westminster Abbey's Poet's Corner.
 The inscription on the stone was written by friend and fellow Great War poet Wilfred Owen.
 It reads: "My subject is War, and the pity of War.
 The Poetry is in the pity."
 Of the 16 poets, Graves was the only one still living at the time of the commemoration ceremony.
 UK government documents released in 2012, indicate that Graves turned down a CBE in 1957.
 In 2012, the Nobel Records were opened after 50 years and it was revealed that Graves was among a shortlist of authors considered for the 1962 Nobel Prize in Literature, along with John Steinbeck (winner), Lawrence Durrell, Jean Anouilh and Karen Blixen.
 Graves was rejected because even though he had written several historical novels, he was still primarily seen as a poet and committee member Henry Olsson was reluctant to award any Anglo-Saxon poet the prize before the death of Ezra Pound, believing that other writers did not match his talent.
 We offer this book complete with the letter from Major Pearce.
 [Asst to F.M.
 Sir John Dill]

 History of the Prince of Wales Own Civil Service Rifles Published in 1921 principally the detailed history of the regiment, the men who served and who died in the Great War.
 The original Westminster City Reference Library copy [offically withdrawn].
 A superbly detailed work of one of the famous volunteer regiments of WW1.